kleva-j/Deep-Learning-with-Tensorflow-and-Python/README.md

 ### Instructions

-In the course you learned how to do classificaiton using Fashion MNIST, a data set containing items of clothing.
+In the course we'll implement classification using Fashion MNIST, a data set containing items of clothing.
 There's another, similar dataset called MNIST which has items of handwriting -- the digits 0 through 9.

 Write an MNIST classifier that trains to 99% accuracy or above, and does it without a fixed number of epochs -- i.e. you should stop training once you reach that level of accuracy.